wp-plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 2.7 =

+The calendar is now available in Italian thanks to Lorenzo Boldorini who blogs at http://www.webqbe.it.

 = 2.6 =